fdbtrs/mixfacenets/README.md

 ![LFW](https://github.com/fdbtrs/mixfacenets/tree/main/images/lfw.png)

-If you find MixFaceNets useful in your research, please consider to cite the following related paper:
+If you find MixFaceNets useful in your research, please cite the following paper:

 ## Citation